drbfraser/Baytree-MentorSupportTool/README.md

 ### Install Package

-You can install a new package by adding it to `requirements.txt` and then running `docker-compose build` while the application isn't running.
+You can install a new package by adding it to `requirements.txt` and then running `docker compose build` while the application isn't running.

 <br>